cpiprint/openclip/README.md

 straight to it.

 > [!TIP]
 > No text selected?
-The popup still appears and acts on the current clipboard contents — Copy/Cut
+The popup still appears and acts on the current clipboard contents.
-> just drop out because there's no live selection to copy from.

 ## Extending OpenClip